component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ## 5.4 Stack primitive

-We just learned that [space](https://jxnblk.com/styled-system/api#space) function of styled-system, that adds `margin` and `padding` props to any of our primitives, is a powerful tool.
-Now we could just add this function to all our primitives and start controlling white space using `m` and `p` props on every instance in our app like this:
+We just learned that [space](https://styled-system.com/api#space) function of styled-system, that adds `margin` and `padding` props to any of our primitives, is a powerful tool.
+Now we could just add this function to all our primitives and start controlling whitespace using `m` and `p` props on every instance in our app like this:

 ```jsx static
 /* List of buttons */